awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/kinesis-firehose-component.md

 ## Type<a name="kinesis-firehose-component-type"></a>

-<a name="public-component-type-lambda"></a>This component is a Lambda component \(`aws.greengrass.lambda`\)\.
+<a name="public-component-type-lambda"></a>This <a name="public-component-type-lambda-phrase"></a>component is a Lambda component \(`aws.greengrass.lambda`\)\.
 The [Greengrass nucleus](greengrass-nucleus-component.md) runs this component's Lambda function using the [Lambda launcher component](lambda-launcher-component.md)\.

 <a name="public-component-type-more-information"></a>For more information, see [Component types](develop-greengrass-components.md#component-types)\.

+## Operating system<a name="kinesis-firehose-component-os-support"></a>

+This component can be installed on Linux core devices only\.

 ## Requirements<a name="kinesis-firehose-component-requirements"></a>

 This component has the following requirements:
 + <a name="core-device-lambda-function-requirements"></a>Your core device must meet the requirements to run Lambda functions\.
 If you want the core device to run containerized Lambda functions, the device must meet the requirements to do so\.
-For more information, see [Requirements to run Lambda functions](setting-up.md#greengrass-v2-lambda-requirements)\.
+For more information, see [Lambda function requirements](setting-up.md#greengrass-v2-lambda-requirements)\.
 + <a name="public-component-python3-requirement"></a>[Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
 + The [Greengrass device role](device-service-role.md) must allow the `firehose:PutRecord` and `firehose:PutRecordBatch` actions, as shown in the following example IAM policy\.